wttech/bobcat/README.md

 ## AEM Support

-Since Cognifide expertises in development on top of [Adobe Experience Manager (AEM)](https://www.adobe.com/marketing-cloud/experience-manager.html), Bobcat accelerates test development for this platform, especially when it comes to AEM authoring.
+Since Wunderman Thompson Technology (formerly Cognifide) expertises in development on top of [Adobe Experience Manager (AEM)](https://www.adobe.com/marketing-cloud/experience-manager.html), Bobcat accelerates test development for this platform, especially when it comes to AEM authoring.
 The framework provides dedicated modules which allow you to automate almost every action on the AEM author side.
 This includes:
 - Site Admin,
 - dialogs,
 - parsyses,